3. Proposal Preparation Instructions and Requirements

 G&A on subcontractor cost - $29,500 x 5% = $1,475

 Subcontractor cost plus G&A - $29,500 + $1,475 = $30,975

 Percentage of subcontracting effort – subcontractor cost plus G&A / total price less profit - $30,975/$96,500 = 32.1%

 For an SBIR Phase I this is acceptable since it is below the limitation of 33%.

-For an STTR Phase I this is unacceptable since it is above 30% limitation.
+For an STTR Phase I, where there is a subcontract with a company other than the RI, this is unacceptable since it is above 30% limitation.